AgriSea awards success 'still sinking in'

 Around 40 staff work for the company, which has kept its operations in Paeroa.
 Clare and Tane are the second generation to run the business, established by Tane's mother, Jill Bradley, and stepfather Keith Atwood.

-Recently the business won a Fielday's for Fortress + – a prototype formulation that when fed to cows reduces their oxidative stress (increasing disease resistance), as well as urinary nitrogen levels by around 18 per cent.
+Recently the business won a Fieldays Innovation Award for Fortress + – a prototype formulation that when fed to cows reduces their oxidative stress (increasing disease resistance), as well as urinary nitrogen levels by around 18 per cent.

 "The science behind the formulation was developed over three years by a Lincoln University PhD student, enabled by a Callaghan Innovation R&D Fellowship Grant," says Clare.
 "From that three-year journey we've produced seven peer-reviewed papers, and we've also had huge interest in the formulation from large markets, such as the US."